michaelvanstraten/Excel-Converter-Plugin/readme.md

 ## Building

-To build this plugin, you have to have node and npm installed.
+To build this plugin, you have to have node and NPM installed.

 Run
 ```sh